 Explores the overall makeup of the human body, its systems and functions, and related medical and surgical terminology.
 Surgical instrumentation is introduced.
 Web enhanced.

-Covers the examination of human pathogens in microbiology.
-Students will learn about infection control as it relates to the sterilization process.
-Safety issues in the health care environment are covered.
+Examination of human pathogens in microbiology.
+Students will learn about infection control as it relates to the sterilization and disinfection processes.
+Safety issues in the healthcare environment are covered, including bloodborne pathogens.
+This unit satisfies the Washington state law for mandatory HIV training for all medical personnel.
 Web enhanced.

 In this course students learn to identify basic and complex surgical instruments.
 They will demonstrate thorough knowledge of the manufacture, care, and processing of surgical, endoscopic and power instruments.
 In addition, students will have an understanding of special protocols required with loaner instruments.
 Web enhanced.